 The Eurosystem primarily introduced non-standard measures to reduce risk and to provide support to individual market segments.
 They were subsequently expanded with the aim to additionally strengthen the effects of these instruments on the financing conditions for the real economy, and in connection with other measures, to strengthen the expansionary monetary policy.

 Asset Purchase Programmes

-The Eurosysdtem introduced its first individual asset purchase programmes between 2009 and 2012, but those were later terminated.
-Since autumn 2014 it has been executing outright purchases of debt securities through the Asset Purchase Programme (APP) ) with monthly net purchases between EUR 15 and 80 billion, which were later on, in the period from 1 January to 31 October, limited to reinvestment of principal payments from maturing securities.
+The Eurosystem introduced its first individual asset purchase programmes between 2009 and 2012, but those were later terminated.
+Since autumn 2014 it has been executing outright purchases of debt securities through the Asset Purchase Programme (APP), which were later on, in the period from 1 January to 31 October, limited to reinvestment of principal payments from maturing securities.
 As from 1 November 2019, the Eurosystem restarted with net purchases at a monthly peace of EUR 20 billion.
 The latter will be run for as long as necessary to reinforce the accommodative impact of policy rates, and will be ended shortly before the start of raising the key ECB interest rates.

 The legal basis for executing the individual programmes are ECB Decisions.
 For more information on the individual programmes, see the ECB website.

 The monthly net asset purchase targets of the APP were as follows:

 March 2015 – March 2016: EUR 60 billion